Device to Cloud General Info Low Power Features

 eDRX

-The eDRX (Extended Discontinuous Reception) is the low power mode that allows to save power while mantaining the modem as reachable from the network as intended.
+eDRX (Extended Discontinuous Reception) is the low power mode that allows to save power while mantaining the modem as reachable from the network as intended.
 This mode is indicated if the end device needs to be reachable for downlinks from the network.

-The is done by extending the time between the modem availability window.
+This is done by extending the time between the modem availability window.
 For LTE, this value is fixed at 2,56 seconds but, for NB-IOT and LTE-M, this value can be brought up to about 40 minutes, thus relaxing the power consumption spent being active.

 🚧 eDRX availability in countries

-The iotcreators (Deutsche Telekom) network natively supports eDRX, however when using iotcreators sim cards in roaming, the eDRX needs to be supported by the local network as well in order to be enabled.
+The iotcreators (Deutsche Telekom) network natively supports eDRX; however, when using iotcreators SIM cards in roaming, the eDRX needs to be supported by the local network as well in order to be enabled.

 Please check the “Support over networks” section for details.